 After your transplant, it takes time for your immune system to recover.
 During this time, you may be given medications to prevent infections.

-Some of your dietitian’s recommendations may include:
+Some of recommendations of food may include:

-- Avoiding grapefruit and grapefruit juice due to their effect on a group of immunosuppressive medications (calcineurin inhibitors)
+● Avoid grapefruit due to their effect on a group of immunosuppressive medications

 It can be discouraging if significant challenges arise during the transplant process.
 However, it is sometimes helpful to remember that there are many survivors who also experienced some very difficult days during the transplant process but ultimately had successful transplants and have returned to normal activities with a good quality of life.